-- Crop Depredation Strategies will be implemented to mitigate crop depredation as prescribed by state law and DWR policy. - Habitat At present, winter range is a limiting factor.
+- Crop Depredation Take all steps necessary to minimize depredation as prescribed by state law and DWR policy. - Habitat At present, winter range is a limiting factor.
 Highway construction on the west side of the unit has limited the accessibility to winter range on the west side of I-15.
 This has created areas of heavy utilization and concentration north of Paragonah.
 Development has also reduced the amount of available winter range along the east side of I-15, especially in the Cedar City area.
-Excessive habitat utilization will be addressed through antlerless harvests and transplants from the unit. - Predation - Follow DWR predator management policy: - If the population estimate is less than 90% of objective and fawn to doe ratio drops below 70 for 2 of the last 3 years, or if the fawn survival rate drops below 50% for one year, then a Predator Management Plan targeting coyotes may be implemented. - If the population estimate is less than 90% of objective and the doe survival rate drops below 85% for 2 of the last 3 years or below 80% for one year, then a Predator Management Plan targeting cougar may be implemented. - Highway Mortality DWR will Cooperate with the Utah Dept. Of Transportation to construct highway fences, passage structures and warning signs etc if needed. - Illegal Harvest If illegal harvest is identified as a limiting factor, a unit specific action plan will be develop in cooperation with the Law Enforcement Section.
+Excessive habitat utilization will be addressed through antlerless harvests and transplants from the unit. - Predation Follow DWR predator management policy. - Highway Mortality Cooperate with the Utah Department of Transportation (UDOT) in construction of highway fences, passage structures, warning signs, etc. - Illegal Harvest If illegal harvest is identified as a significant source of mortality, an attempt to develop specific preventive measures within the context of an action plan will be developed in cooperation with the Law Enforcement Section.